barbagroup/cuIBM/README.md

 	bin/cuIBM

-Update: July 31st, 2012
+Update: August 29th, 2012

 ATTENTION:
 This is a work-in-progress code.
 Only the GPU-based routines work.
-The available version solves flows over arbitrary bodies, but options for moving bodies, Krylov solvers and preconditioners currently do not work.
+The available version solves flows over arbitrary moving bodies, but options for choosing Krylov solvers and preconditioners currently do not work.
 However, the maximum number of iterations and the relative tolerance for the linear solves can be set.